Tax cluster

 ✓Shares in foreign companies

-LLCs, sole proprietorships, any stakes in businesses abroad
+LLCs, IPs, any shares in businesses abroad

 -